 Participants and roles

 Newcomer migrants; learners.
-Migrant women interested in improving the self-management of their health and their family memebers.
+Migrant women interested in improving the self-management of their health and their family members.

 Migrants Peers; learners or trainers after being trained as trainers.
 When they will attend as trainees, they could play a role of supporting the Newcomer Migrants along the training process, including support in overcoming language and cultural barriers.